skupperproject/skupper-docs/input/kube-yaml/service-exposure.md

-# Managing services on the application network using YAML
+# Exposing services on the application network using YAML

 After creating an application network by linking sites, you can expose services from one site using connectors and consume those services on other sites using listeners.
 A *routing key* is a string that matches one or more connectors with one or more listeners.